-Learning Spanish, El Nuevo Compañero de Cuarto, proposes a new method to learn the basics of the Spanish language and develop vocabulary in record time.
+Learning Spanish with El Nuevo Compañero de Cuarto proposes a new method to learn the basics of the Spanish language and develop vocabulary in record time.
 It also helps to refine its understanding of Spanish grammar by reading stories in English and Spanish.

 It’s for you if:

-This book to learn Spanish is a real game: will you recognize all the pairs of antonyms in history?
+This book to learn Spanish is a real game changer: will you recognize all the pairs of antonyms?

 What are antonyms?
 Adjectives having opposite meanings: for example true and false, polite and rude, or beautiful and ugly.

 This is to find the 100 pairs of antonyms in the text and to list them in Spanish of course!
 Enhance your vocabulary quickly and in a fun way!